cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - prevent remining of blocks
 #pagebreak()
 === Iteration 2 Evaluation
-I have invited one of my stakeholders, Ben, to review my blockchain core structure.
+I have invited one of my stakeholders, Ben, to review my prototype -- blockchain core structure.
 This is because Ben has some prior knowledge about blockchain technologies and he has also used some blockchain simulators and developed some proof of stake algorithm before.
 Therefore he would be able to understand what I have been doing and give me some feedback on my work, since there isn't a CLI for this iteration yet.
 He enjoys seeing the blockchain structures and the mining actually happening in web workers using multiple threads/logical processors in the CPU.
 This can give a more efficient mining speed.
 He also says the blockchain core structure has included everything about blockchain that he knows.
 He believes that with the structure, it gives a very full on introduction to students that have never been exposed to blockchain before.\
 \
 In this iteration, I have successfully delivered the core structure of blockchain technologies, they include all the necessary functions to allow me to continue to develop a whole network, which will contain users as nodes since I have made everything in an object oriented programming way.
 This is very helpful as the blockchain class can be used across different nodes in the network.\
 \